-Nevertheless, our editors compared hundreds of offers – both secured and unsecured – to identify the best credit cards for people with bad credit.
-Here are their selections:
+Our editors compared hundreds of offers – both secured and unsecured – to identify the best credit cards for people with bad credit.
+And you can check out their favorites below.

 Below, you can learn more about the dos and don’ts of choosing a credit card at this important stage of your credit career.